Holidays, Parenting Time Trades, and Half-Days, Oh My!

 Parenting Schedule Trades and Changes

 Whether changes to your parenting schedule can be anticipated or are due to unexpected circumstances, try to handle them with as little conflict as possible in order to come to a solution as quickly as you can.
 If you know that your schedule cannot accommodate specific dates of your parenting time, alert your co-parent as soon as you are able.
 Making changes to a parenting schedule can be a fraught topic, so utilizing a system that helps take the narrative out of the equation can help smooth the exchange to a great extent.
 Keep your request to the basic facts.
-For example, OurFamilyWizard’s specialized Trade/Swap tool only asks for the following details:
+For example, OurFamilyWizard’s specialized schedule change request tool only asks for the following details:

 1. Dates of the proposed change